Everyone loves a good hack; how about this awesome button tufting hack done in three easy steps?

 Do you remember this corner bench I built from a headboard?

-What I hadn’t showed you was that I attempted to upholster it with a button tufting technique, but I left too much overhang on the seat in the front. (wood seat) I had to remove all of the staples and foam and start over.
-After I trimmed the wooden triangle seat on the table saw, then put all the foam, batting and fabric back together.
+I hadn’t shown you that I attempted to upholster it with a button tufting technique, but I left too much overhang on the seat in the front. (wood seat) I had to remove all of the staples and foam and start over.
+After trimming the wooden triangle seat on the table saw, I put all the foam, batting, and fabric back together.

 It seemed easiest to make little marks where I wanted my buttons to go; then, I shot a small staple through all the layers into the wooden seat.

 I started a screw (with a washer) right next to the staple.
-Stapling it first totally eliminated any snagging while I was securing the screw and washer.
-This picture shows the partially secured screw, I of course finished drilling it in after this picture.
+Stapling it first eliminated any snagging while securing the screw and washer as it held the material in place.

 You can see the tight hold the screw and washer make.
-I made a puddle of hot glue where the screw is, and pushed the button down into the puddle.
+I made a puddle of hot glue where the screw was and pushed the button down into the hot glue.
 I did have to hold it for quite a while.
-If you use this technique, be careful, the button gets very hot.
+If you use this technique, be careful; the button gets very hot.

 Voila!
 I LOVE how it looks with the upholstered, button-tufted seat.

 Now you know the absolute EASIEST way to cheat on button tufting.
 No holes drilled, no long needles, with all that string tied and stapled on the underneath side.
 Easy Peasy Button Tufting in 3 simple steps.

-While the bench was stored in the garage, I decided to make a couple of no-sew pillows for it.
-But after making one pillow and trying it out, I think it really is too large.
+While the bench was stored in the garage, I made a couple of no-sew pillows for it.
+But after making one pillow and trying it out, I think it is too large.

-I really hope you try this technique, it is so easy.
-Or, maybe you already have tried, one or both of these cheat options?
+I hope you try this technique; it is so easy.
+Or, maybe you already have tried one or both of these cheat options?
 Do tell!